 3. As with votes taken during a regularly scheduled GNSO Council meeting, all votes taken outside a meeting will:

-Be open (ie. not by secret ballot);
+Be open (i.e. not by secret ballot);

 Allow for the inclusion of voting statements in accordance with Section 4.3.2 of these Operating Procedures;